-With this understanding, we would call root cause analysis proactive, because it’s designed to prevent a similar future incident by mitigating all expected risk.
+With this understanding, we would call root cause analysis proactive because it’s designed to prevent a similar future incident by mitigating all expected risks.
 Corrective actions would be considered reactive, while preventative actions would be considered proactive, just as detective risk controls are proactive.

 The Problem with Understanding Root Cause Analysis As Only Reactive

 Root cause analysis is often considered reactive because it is usually performed in response to safety incidents.
 However, there’s no reason to place this limitation on the root cause analysis process.
 Root cause analysis can be used:

 Root cause analysis can be an extremely credible risk management process to use on risks that have not occurred.

 Moreover, as said above, considering root cause analysis as only reactive limits potential understanding of what proactive and reactive activities can be.
 I openly advocate for a more liberal approach to understanding what “proactive” and “reactive” are, so long as your company is clear on its goals and definitions.